marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

         f.write(paragraph)
 ```

-To generate the images, we take each of the image prompts just generated and call DeepAI.
-The output is a link, whose content is downloaded and saved to a file.
+To generate the images, we take each of the image prompts just generated and call the DeepAI API.
+The output sent back is a link, whose content is downloaded and saved to a file.
+We use a resolution of $1080 \times 720$ pixels.
+Note the negative prompt, which is used to avoid bad artifacts.

 ```python